amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

     value: e$h0p0nD@pr
 ```

-The above configuration file contains a clear-text password for connecting to the Redis server.
-This is not a secure way to protect password.
-If you were to push this config file to a public Github repo for instance, you have disclosed the password.
-Storing the password in a secret store would make this more secure.
+The above configuration file contains a **clear-text** password for connecting to the Redis server. **Hardcoded** passwords are always a bad idea.
+Pushing this configuration file to a public repository would expose your password.
+Storing the password in a secret store would dramatically improve this scenario.

 The following examples demonstrate using several different secret stores.

 ### Local file

-The local file component stores secrets in a JSON file on the local filesystem.
-As stated, this is only suitable for development scenarios.
-The  JSON file used in this example is named `eshop-secrets.json` and it contains a single secret containing the Redis password:
+The local file component is designed for development scenarios.
+It stores secrets on the local filesystem inside a JSON file.
+Here's an example named `eshop-secrets.json`.
+It contains a single secret - a password for Redis:

 ```json
 {